 Claims could extend to corporate executives, employees, and representatives of a company.
 For example, a director or legal representative who breaches the fiduciary duty or duty of care may face civil, administrative or criminal liabilities.

-A director or legal representative who breaches the duties will face the following civil liabilities: (i) if breach of the fiduciary duty, forfeiture by the company of any proceeds from the breach; and (ii) if breach of either fiduciary duty or duty of care, liability to compensate for losses suffered by the company as a result of the breach.
+A director or legal representative who breaches the duties may face the following civil liabilities: (i) if breach of the fiduciary duty, forfeiture by the company of any proceeds from the breach; and (ii) if breach of either fiduciary duty or duty of care, liability to compensate for losses suffered by the company as a result of the breach.

 Directors falling within the regulated business sectors (e.g. banking, securities, insurance and other financial institutions) and legal representatives, in general, may face additional administrative penalties, such as fines and/or disqualification or prohibition from the market, for breach of the duties under the rules and regulations issued by the relevant regulators.